 In the Resolution dated 19 June 2017, the Supreme Court denied with finality the Bureau of Customs' Omnibus Motion for Reconsideration and Referral to the Supreme Court En Banc dated 20 January 2017.

-Upon receipt of final decision, the Company reversed the relevant provision in the amount of P1,397.9 million (including legal interest).
+Upon receipt of final decision, the Company reversed in the second quarter of 2017 the relevant provision in the amount of P1,397.9 million (including legal interest).

 (d) Tax Credit Certificates Cases